konkotgit/MSX-Spider-Flash-Cart/README.md

 # MSX Spider Flash Cartridge
-Very Simple Cartridge for MSX Computers
+Very simple cartridge for MSX Computers

-With this PCB you can build your own MSX ROM cartridges.
+With this PCB, you can build your own MSX ROM cartridges.

 You can use 8, 16, 32 or 48kB ROM file.

+## Supported flash chips

+* SST39SF010/20/40

 ## Programming Spider Flash Cartridge